-- Orthopedics (began the expansion in FY 2014). - Thoracic services - Limited health services for the homeless - Limited health services for undocumented resident - Limited health services for the elderly with family working outside the county - Limited availability of primary care physicians for sickle cell (DCH opened a clinic in FY 2014) - Limited availability of primary care physicians to provide heart failure patients education and the tools to get them into a healthy lifestyle regiment.
-(DCH opened an education clinic in FY 2014)
+- Orthopedics (began the expansion in FY 2014). - ❖ General Surgical Program (began the expansion in FY 2015) - ❖ Vascular Program (began the expansion in FY 2015) - ❖ Thoracic services - ❖ Limited health services for the homeless - Limited health services for undocumented resident - ❖ Limited health services for the elderly with family working outside the county - ❖ Limited availability of primary care physicians for sickle cell (DCH opened a clinic in FY 2014) - Limited availability of primary care physicians to provide heart failure patients education and the tools to get them into a healthy lifestyle regiment.
+(DCH opened an education clinic in FY 2014) - ❖ Started the Mobile Clinic program in FY 2016, but coordinate plans in FY 2015. - ❖ Purchased Southern Maryland Integrated LLC (ACO)